Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Here is the practical answer.

-Polos: highest sensitivity to airflow and humidity.
-Two performance polo shirts can have similar weight and still feel totally different on-course.
+Polos have the highest sensitivity to airflow and humidity.
+Two performance polo shirts can have similar fabric weight and still feel totally different on course.
 Breathability here is mostly decided by knit structure and how well the fabric releases humid air instead of holding it.

-Pants: breathability is less about “airiness” and more about reducing heat build-up and stickiness at the thigh and knee during walking.
-Pattern ease, pocket construction, and fabric behavior in motion all matter.
+Pants are different.
+Breathability is less about “airiness” and more about reducing heat build-up and stickiness at the thigh and knee during walking.
+Pattern ease, pocket construction, fabric stretch, and fabric behavior in motion all matter.

-Outer layers: breathability is always a trade-off against protection.
+Outer layers create the hardest trade-off.
+Breathability is always balanced against protection.
 The best shells are systems, not just thin jackets.

 Breathability Myths Worth Clearing Early